Surprising Foods You Shouldn't Eat if You're AIP

 • Processed foods.
 These unnatural foods contain refined sugars, sodium, trans fats, artificial coloring and flavorings, processed oils, and more.
 Frozen meals, instant foods, packaged bread, and fast food are just a few examples of processed foods.
 They're also generally low in fiber and other nutritional content.
 They contribute to a host of health issues, especially for those with underlying autoimmune disorders.
 [8]

-Surprising Paleo foods to eliminate on the AIP Diet
+Surprising Paleo Foods to Avoid on The AIP Diet

 While most of the foods that are eliminated on AIP are also not Paleo, there are a few foods that we eliminate on AIP that are normally Paleo-approved.